Satyajeet-237/Web-Convener-Projects/README.md

 I just checked that i am not able to make a connection to MySQL from my php basically MySQL is unresponsive to anything i write regarding connections.
 I will try to write a code but not suer will be able to fix all bugs .(ATTACHED AS Project_1_full)

+BENEFITS OF PROJECT :
+Learned a lot in a week's time: Basic syntax of both MySQL and PHP .

 PROJECT 2:-
 Using Angular and it feels very good to use.
 First project on single component attached .

+BENEFITS OF PROJECT: Saw the first glimpse of app making(my dream)